esoptron/esoptron-libretro-docs-assets-1/README.md

-# esoptron-libretro-docs-assets-1
+# esoptron-libretro-docs-assets

 Esoptron Libretro Docs Assets

-I'm backing up Libretro/Docs webms and such here so I don't increase the repository size of libretro/docs
+I'm backing up Libretro/Docs webms and such here to the listed media hosts below so I don't increase the repository size of libretro/docs

-Libretro Team is free to do whatever they want with this repository
+Libretro Team is free to do whatever they want with the uploads

-DO NOT LINK DIRECTLY TO THESE ASSETS ON THIS GITHUB REPO

-GITHUB DOESN'T LIKE BEING USED AS A CDN

 I HAVE UPLOADED THE WEBMS AND OTHERS TO SEPARATE IMAGE HOSTERS